-These features are available in a page that can be accessed by choosing CENO in the app's main menu.
+These features are available on a page that can be accessed by choosing CENO in the app's main menu.
 Please note that the menu entry may take a few seconds to pop up on app start.
 The page should look like this:

-Proxy access: This option allows CENO to use injectors as normal HTTP proxy servers to reach origin servers.
+Via the CENO network (private) (or proxy access) allows CENO to use injectors as normal HTTP proxy servers to reach origin servers.

 This mechanism only works in private browsing mode.